epam/ai-dial/docs/user-guide.md

 ![](./img/import_conv.png)

-> Note, that when importing a duplicate of an existing conversation, you will be prompted to select one of the proceeding options: replace, ignore ot add a prefix.
+> Note, that when importing a duplicate of an existing conversation, you will be prompted to select one of the proceeding options: replace, ignore or add a prefix to the imported conversation.

 ![](./img/import-export.png)